MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/migration-considerations/prerequisites/technical-complexity.md

 - **Small:** The goal is to package workloads in a single sprint.
 However, this may not always be feasible.
 Instead, teams are encouraged to plan sprints and releases to minimize the time required to move a workload to production.
 - **Testable:** There should always be a defined means of testing or validating completion of the migration of a workload.

-This acronym is not intended as a basis for rigid adherence but should help guide the definition of the term workload.
+This acronym is not intended as a basis for rigid adherence but should help guide the definition of the term _workload_.

 ## Migration backlog: Aligning business priorities and timing